See how well you suit this job in Career Planner.

 Food technologists make sure food products are produced safely, legally and are of the quality claimed.
 They can be involved in developing the manufacturing processes and recipes of food and drink products and may work on existing and newly discovered ingredients to invent new recipes and concepts.

-Food technologists can get involved in developing the manufacturing processes and recipes of food and drink products.
-They may work on existing and newly discovered ingredients and technologies to invent new recipes and concepts, as well as modify foods to create, for example, fat-free products and ready meals.
+Technologists modify foods to create products such as fat-free items and ready meals.
 They often work closely with the product development teams to help deliver factory ready recipes based on the development kitchen samples.